Atlanta airport: More than 1 hour of waiting at checkpoints

 “Screeners will not do anything to compromise or change their security procedures,” he said.

-Atlanta’s wait times stretched well beyond what the TSA says most passengers have endured since the shutdown began.
+Atlanta’s wait times stretched well beyond what the TSA says most passengers have encountered since the shutdown began.

 TSA said that it screened 1.97 million people on Sunday and that 99.1 percent waited less than 30 minutes, and 93.1 percent less than 15 minutes.
 Precheck lines for people who pay a fee for expedited screening averaged less than five minutes, TSA said.